 College Student Volunteer Placement Options

-Volunteer Services has many great placements for volunteers interested in pursing a career in the medical or health sciences field.
-Not all our student placements may be available, and while no service area can be guaranteed in advance, our goal is to make the best possible service matches based on the needs of our and the interests of each one of our volunteers.
+Volunteer Services has many great placements for volunteers interested in pursuing a career in the medical or health sciences field.
+Not all our student placements may be available, and while no service area can be guaranteed in advance, our goal is to make the best possible service matches based on the needs of our patients and the interests of each one of our volunteers.

 Visit our College Student Volunteer Placement Options for a list of placements and descriptions